drasive/iot-motion-detector/README.md

 The system should be able to be powered by a single power cable or batteries.

 The ESP8266 is powered by a micro USB cable.
 This enables the use of a USB power adaptor and battery packs.
-The HC-SR501 is powered directly with 5V by the ESP8266.
+The AM312 is powered directly with 5V by the ESP8266.

-### HC-SR501 False Positives
-The HC-SR501 initially fired a lot of false positives.
-Putting a 15k Ohm resistor in the data line seems to have solved this problem (see section "Wiring").

 ## References